ferrovac/heatTransferSim/README.md

 where $P$ is the heating power and $A$ is the heating area.
 We apply discretisation and consider the end point $x=L$:
-$$q \approx -k \frac{T_{N+1}-T_{N}}{\Delta x}$$ note we used the forward methode.
+$$q \approx -k \frac{T_{N+1}-T_{N}}{\Delta x}$$ note we used the forward method.
 This leads to the point $T_{N+1}$ being present, which we do not know, because it is not part or our domain.
-This is called a ghost point and we can get ridd of it with the heat equation itself.
+This is called a ghost point and we can get rid of it with the heat equation itself.
 Since we need this boundary condition in terms of the time derivative as well we can solve the condition for $T_{N+1}$ and plug it into the heat equation.
 This also eliminates the ghost point:
 $$T_{N+1} = T_N - \frac{q \Delta x}{k}$$
 substituted into the heat equation: